TONY-UMN43/LinkHub-Public/README.md

 ## How to Run (Only for Recruiters)

-- Contact the email listed in the "Contact Me" section down below for full repo
+Because the backend contains sensitive business logic, the full repository is private.
+Recruiters can request access by emailing me (contact info below)
-- git clone git@github.com_NAME_
+- git clone git@github.com:NAME/LinkHub.git
 - cd LinkHub
 - cd Backend
 - pip install -r requirements.txt